regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 ### Visitor

-_Visitors_ are those who have just joined, and have no membership roles yet.
+_Visitors_ are those who have no membership roles.
+Currently, anyone who has not posted in over 60 days is a visitor.

 Visitors can...

 - Post (and react) in most rooms

+_Proposed: We propose adding new Member and Inactive Member roles to recognize those who have made the effort to join our community and participate, but have had to step away for some time._

 ### Guest